b9org/b9/docs/BuildARuntime.md

 }
 ```

 Above is a classic program that we all know and love, Fibonacci. `b9main()` is using two of the base9 [primitive functions] (from our primitive function table), `b9PrintString` and `b9PrintNumber`, to print to console.
-Currently, b9porcelain is only capable of operating on integers.
+Currently, base9 is only capable of operating on integers.
 It can output strings, but it can't (yet) perform operations on them.

 [primitive functions]: ./Dictionary.md#primitive-function

-b9porcelain source code is passed as input into our [frontend compiler], which uses [Esprima] to convert the program into an [Abstract Syntax Tree] (or AST).
-Our frontend compiler walks the AST and converts it into our portable binary format.
-The portable binary format is represented as our [Binary Module].
+The frontend source code is passed as input into the [frontend compiler], which uses [Esprima] to convert the program into an [Abstract Syntax Tree] (or AST).
+The frontend compiler walks the AST and converts it into a portable binary format.
+The portable binary format is represented as a [Binary Module].

 [frontend compiler]: https://github.com/b9org/b9/blob/master/js_compiler/compile.js
 [Esprima]: http://esprima.org